Gilbert de Choiseul du Plessis-Praslin

 Gilbert Choiseul du Plessis-Praslin (born 1613; died at Paris, 31 December 1689) was a French bishop.

 Early life

-He was a descendant of the noble family of du Plessis.
+Choiseul was a descendant of the noble family of du Plessis.
 He devoted himself from his earliest youth to the ecclesiastical state, while his brother Cæsar Choiseul du Plessis-Praslin entered a military career.
-Both attained distinction.
 Gilbert received the title of Doctor at the Sorbonne in 1640.
-He was consecrated Bishop of Comminges in 1644, and at once set about visiting his diocese, restoring discipline among the clergy, and establishing schools and colleges.
+He was consecrated bishop of Comminges in 1644, and at once set about visiting his diocese, restoring discipline among the clergy, and establishing schools and colleges.
 In time of famine he pawned his own property to assist the poor; and during the plague until stricken by the disease he ministered in person to the sick.
 In 1671 he was transferred to the Diocese of Tournai, where he displayed the same pastoral zeal.

 In controversy

 His influence on the ecclesiastical affairs of France at large was less successful.
 When, in 1651, the majority of the French bishops petitioned Pope Innocent X to decide upon the ten propositions of Jansenius, Choiseul was among the eleven who requested no decision in the case.
 Unable to prevent a formal condemnation of the Jansenists, he exerted himself to bring about an agreement between the contending parties.